-Consideration of habituating and addicting drugs, including alcohol, and their effects upon society.
+Consideration of habituating and addicting drugs, including alcohol, and their effects upon individuals and society.
 Prerequisite: PSY 281.
-(Spring)
+(Occasional offering)

 295, 395, 495 Research (3) (3) (3)

 Investigation of an original research problem of special interest to the student; independent execution of chosen experimental work or library research.
 Under direction of a selected staff member, MARC scholars follow a special research program.
 (Fall, Spring)